GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/09.181-190/07.The-Lord-Is-Coming/docs.md

 ---
+title: |
-title: 187.
-The Lord Is Coming
+    187. The Lord Is Coming - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 187.
+The Lord Is Coming.
+The Lord is coming, let this be The herald note of jubilee; And when we meet and when we part The salutation from the heart.
+    keywords:  |
-    keywords: Church Hymnal, The Lord Is Coming, The Lord is coming! let this be,
+        Church Hymnal 1941, adventhymnals, advent hymnals, The Lord Is Coming, The Lord is coming! let this be.
+The Lord is coming, let this be
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 187. THE LORD IS COMING
+####  Church Hymnal 1941,

 ```txt

 1.
 The Lord is coming, let this be
 The herald note of jubilee;
 And when we meet and when we part
 The salutation from the heart.
 Refrain:
 The Lord is coming, let this be
 The herald note of jubilee,